lazypanda10117/docsify-pdf-embed/README.md

+#### Configuration of docsify-pdf-embed
-#### Remarks for users who have defined custom markdown parsing rules:

-If you have custom parsing rules for code section of the markdown file (shown below), then you need to follow the next section.
+~~Remarks for users who have defined custom markdown parsing rules:~~ ~~If you have custom parsing rules for code section of the markdown file (shown below), then you need to follow the next section.~~

+The following JavaScript configuration is for the Docsify documentation generator:

 ```javascript
 window.$docsify = {